cmpi-standard/headers/updates.md

 * Worked on specissues.md;
   Found more spec issues;
   Resolved most of the spec issues in the headers.
+* Changed all remaining references to documents to be links to the corresponding entry in the References section of the main page.

 1 July - Andy
 -------------